by Sasha Alyson

 Now, what about all those falsehoods and deceits?
 Surely many people knew that Save the Children’s claim that “girls are 3x more likely be out of school” was wrong.
 Did they care?
 And the other claims — didn’t anyone look at them carefully?

 Perhaps not.
 These claims are mostly seen by people who want to believe them.
-It’s much like Donald Trump and his supporters.
-They overlook his lies, incompetence, and self-dealing behavior because he says things they like to hear.
-The aid industry, too, gets a free pass from people who its like sound-bites, and find it more pleasant not to look too closely.
+The aid industry gets a free pass from people who its like sound-bites, and find it more pleasant not to look too closely.

 Notes and Sources

 I tried to contact three organizations quoted above, asking the source of their information.
 Save the Children and Unicef, 10 days later, have not responded.
 The Global Partnership for Education pulls another deceit.
-Its website says: “If your question is not answered here, please email us at…” I wrote to that address, spelling out the questions I’ve raised here, and immediately got back an automated reply telling me to look at the page I had just come from.
+Its website says: “If your question is not answered here, please email us at…” I wrote to that address, and immediately got back an automated reply telling me to look at the page I had just come from.
 Here is the aid industry in a nutshell: Great with promises and appearances.
 As for substance?
 It doesn’t really care.

-1. There are many ways to compare gender parity.
+2. There are many ways to compare gender parity.
 Do you compare enrollment figures, or attendance, or completion?
 If no current data is available, how far back do you look before deciding that available numbers for a country are too old?
 I asked Unicef for details of this claim; ten days later they have not responded.
 I looked at primary school completion rates, for which data from 2013 or later is available, in the dataset from the Unesco Institute for Statistics, which maintains this information for U.N. agencies.
 This shows 47 countries with gender parity (between 97 and 103 girls per 100 boys), 16 countries where girls are significantly less likely to be in school, and 23 where boys are less likely.
 Using a more recent cut-off year does not significantly change the results.
-Whatever the actual number, Unicef leads us to believe that in 34% of countries, girls have fewer education opportunities.
+Whatever the actual number, Unicef leads us to believe that in 34% of countries, girls are less likely to be in school.
 That is deceitful.

 Comments from Twitter